 Hung up on trying to sift through endless suggestions of what to do in Boise?
 Plan the perfect trip to Idaho’s capital city with this complete guide to the best places to visit in Boise, ID.

-Best places to visit in Boise, ID
+Must-see places to visit in Boise, ID

 Looking for a place to launch a family-friendly Boise itinerary?
 A day trip to Zoo Boise is a great choice for tourists of all ages.
 You can expect this fun zoological park to be a hit with everyone in your travel crew, especially if you’ve got some animal lovers in your midst.